Spain

 Car

-Uber and Lyft are available, and a popular Spanish version is Cabify.
+Uber is available, and a popular Spanish version is Cabify.
 Regular black taxis can also be found throughout the country.
 Most transport hubs will have a taxi rank outside, and if not, then Google is your best friend to find them.

 Accommodation